 Crispy bacon with charred sprouts with a delicious hint of garlic, this is not a boring side dish.

 Sprouts have quite a bad reputation here and a lot of people don’t seem to like them.
-Like a lot of people in Britain, I used to only tend to eat brussel sprouts at Christmas.
+Like a lot of people in Britain, I used to only eat brussel sprouts at Christmas when they were put on my plate so I had to eat them.
 When we have them at Christmas, they are usually just boiled so they aren’t the most exciting vegetable.
+I have never disliked them as much as other people, like my sister, but they weren’t something I particularly looked forward to.

 500g brussel sprouts